hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 # My solution 3 (Success): <br>
 For vision models switching the concept from 3D to 2D often helps.
 So the Camera is positioned in a way that the incoming data is always showing the same face.
 (Camera above a conveyor belt).
 This often simplify's vision data colletion.

-# My solution 3 (Success): <br>
+# My solution 4 (Success): <br>
 Students often have difficulty realizing that for the problem they are trying to solve the Arduino ML kit does not have the computing power to solve it at the accuracy required.
 This is also a good ML learning experience.
 More on solutions for this later.
 <hr>

 #### 8
 # Teaching Frustration:  Edgeimpulse C++ compile
 In a teaching computer lab sometimes the GNU C++ environment is not well setup.
-This is not really a strength of mine since I typically use the Arduino IDE or platform.io, but occasionally some code would be better to compile using C++.
+Using GNU C++ is not really a strength of mine since I typically use the Arduino IDE or Platform.io, but occasionally some code would be better to compile using C++.

 # My solution 1 (C++): <br>
-Gitpod is an amazing browser based docker container giving 50 hours a month for free student use.
+<a href="https://www.gitpod.io/">Gitpod</a> is an amazing browser based docker container giving 50 hours a month for free student use.
 The containers save but are only active for 10-30 minutes after the last entered command.
 I often test Github node projects using Gitpod by simply inserting gitpod.io/#  in front of the normal github URL.<br>
 For this solution I tried to make a Gitpod that loads all the development environments that edgeImpulse uses.
 It was only partially successful and GNU C++ is a bit advanced for my average High School student.<br>
 This is my Gitpod of the edgeimpulse dev environment.
 It is fairly advanced and may not have survived updates to edgeimpulse. <a href="https://github.com/hpssjellis/my-gitpod-of-edge-impulse">my-gitpod-of-edge-impulse</a>